Can I apply to study abroad even if I don’t have a 2.750 GPA (Cumulative GPA)?

 Meeting the GPA for study abroad does not guarantee that a student will be admitted.
 You must review the program’s GPA requirements.
 Loyola has a minimum requirement of 2.750 to consider your application, but many of our programs send students to foreign universities where they require a higher GPA.
 Also, acceptance to certain programs will depend on the number of applications that we receive.
 Disciplinary records of applicants and the potential courses students can take abroad will also play an important role in your potential acceptance into a program.

-What happens if I can’t submit my application by 11:59 p.m. on November 29th?
+What happens if I can’t submit my application by 11:59 p.m. on the second Wednesday after Thanksgiving break?

 Late applications will not be considered.